Osijek Airport: Facilities

 The terminal building, with an area of 1300 m^{2}, provides flow from 200 to 400 passengers per hour, i.e., 100,000 to 150,000 passengers per year.
 As an additional passenger service, there is the possibility for contracting individual charter flights.
 The passenger terminal is equipped to handle domestic and international traffic; it features passport and custom controls, passenger and baggage check-in, exchange, information, a café-bar and restaurant as well as rent a car, taxi and car parking services.

+Airport terminal expansion

+The investment in Osijek Airport is currently one of the largest transport infrastructure projects in the region.
+New international routes from Osijek are being actively considered, with the City of Osijek, Osijek-Baranja County and the ministry working on introducing additional destinations.
+The first phase of the project, which covered the external works, has been completed.
+This included a renovated façade, external landscaping and the construction of a new canopy in front of the terminal to improve passenger access and protection.
+The second phase is now underway and involves the reconstruction and expansion of the passenger terminal, increasing its total area to approximately 2800 m2.
+The expansion aims to bring the terminal in line with new European Union Entry/Exit System (EES) requirements — a new EU-wide digital border management system that replaces manual passport stamping at external Schengen borders with automated biometric checks.

+The number of check-in counters will double from three to six, and a high-capacity baggage screening system will be introduced to streamline passenger flow.The upgraded terminal will include new passenger processing technology, modernized check-in and security control areas, improved baggage handling systems, and more energy-efficient infrastructure.
+The commercial area will also be expanded, featuring two cafés (each around 80 m2, retail shops, and an outdoor terrace area for passengers.
+Air traffic has not been suspended and continues to operate throughout the reconstruction, with passenger operations temporarily taking place in the administrative building.
+The winter flight schedule remains in effect until 28 March 2026, when the summer flight schedule begins.
+The plan is to move into the new passenger terminal by that date.

 Cargo traffic

 Osijek Airport is primarily constructed for cargo traffic, due to Croatia's favorable geographic and transport position.
 One of the examples is that the airport's apron can handle large freighter aircraft such as the B747 and A330.

 In order to get Croatia included into European transport network, government and local authorities are investing and developing transport infrastructure and combined transport activities: road and railroad network, international waterway, the Drava, with the cargo port and Osijek Airport.

 The complex traffic Corridor Vc (road, railway, and river and air traffic) which connects Northern, Central and Southern Europe represents an opportunity to integrate economic development and traffic movement into the Central European area.
 It is opportunity – for all economic areas, such as manufacturers, distributors, as it for Osijek Airport.